Crystal-GFN: sampling crystals with desirable properties and constraints: Materials and crystal structures

+Different unit cells are possible, and of particular prominence is the primitive cell $U$, which consists of the \emph{smallest} unit cell that still contains all information of the crystal.

-\paragraph{Periodic boundary conditions} Periodic boundary conditions (pbc) are commonly used to represent the infinite repeating nature of crystals and other periodic systems.
-Rather than confining the analysis to a single unit cell housing all atoms, pbc envision an infinite array of identical unit cells extending indefinitely in all directions.
-This means that if an atom or molecule exits the cell on one side, it effectively re-enters from the opposite side, as if traversing a continuous lattice.
-This approach enables scientists to simulate the behavior of an infinitely extending crystal using a finite computational domain.
+\paragraph{Periodic boundary conditions} Periodic boundary conditions (PBC) are a computational strategy widely utilized to model the infinitely repeating lattice structure.
+Instead of limiting the simulation to a single, finite unit cell that contains a fixed number of atoms or molecules, PBC assume an infinite tessellation of identical unit cells extending in all spatial directions.
+Consequently, when an atom or molecule crosses the boundary of one cell, it is seamlessly reintegrated into the system from the corresponding opposite boundary, mirroring its continuous motion through an unbounded lattice.
+This method allows for the realistic simulation of bulk material properties and behaviors within a computationally manageable domain.

-\paragraph{Wyckoff positions} Also defined as classes of crystallographic orbits, Wyckoff positions categorise the position in a lattice of atoms that sit on symmetry elements.
-A Wyckoff position describes all the positions of an atom after a symmetry operation is applied.
-The number of distinct positions occupied by the atom after a symmetry operation is applied is indicated by the Wyckoff multiplicity.
+\paragraph{Wyckoff positions} Wyckoff positions serve as a systematic method for categorizing the locations of atoms within a crystal lattice based on symmetry considerations.
+Defined as classes of crystallographic orbits, these positions limits the coordinates an atom can occupy to respect the lattice's symmetry elements (e.g., rotations, reflections, inversions).
+The concept of Wyckoff multiplicity refers to the number of equivalent locations that an atom occupies as a result of these symmetry operations.